 How The Workspace can help with agility

-Instead of renting large, expensive premises, committing to a long lease and having to cover office setup costs, you can move into a serviced office at The Workspace on flexible terms, with an agreement for three, six or 12 months.
+Avoid renting large, expensive premises, committing to a long lease and having to cover office setup costs.
+Instead, you can move into a serviced office at The Workspace on flexible terms, with an agreement for three, six or 12 months.

 Alternatively, for the ultimate flexibility, pay as you go on a monthly basis for our affordable coworking.

 As part of the agreement, you’ll have access to meeting rooms, high-speed internet, equipment like printers, a range of onsite business services (including full reception), and more – everything you need to run your business, without the costs or risk involved in setting up a traditional office.

 We also offer valuable extras, such as networking events, which are free for members.